ericcarraway/billing-bot/README.md

     billing-bot> billing-bot help
-    billing-bot animate me <query> - The same thing as `image me`, except adds [snip] billing-bot help - Displays all of the help commands that billing-bot knows about.
+    billing-bot animate me <query> - The same thing as `image me`, except adds [snip] billing-bot help - Displays all of the help commands what billing-bot knows about.
     ...

 ### Configuration